sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10/02 Purah's Theory.md

 "They say that the princess of Hyrule is plagued by the Curse of Demise.
 That an entity called Ganon will continue to manifest itself to shroud this world in darkness, and a hero will continue to rise to stop him."

 "Huh?"
-You found yourself pretending you didn't know of multiple games where exactly this was the case.
+You found yourself pretending you didn't know of multiple games in this universe where exactly this was the case.

 "It sounds crazy, doesn't it?
 But it's already happened, 10,000 years ago.
 That's very clear in our history.
 And there are legends in Hyrule's vast history that would corroborate its truth.
 Books that, though their homes are long destroyed, have carried on to the present day."